krasimir/actml/README.md

 ### Core API

 The core API of Dactory is just two functions. `dialect` is the first one and it is not used directly.
 Every tag that we write gets transpiled to `dialect()` calls similarly to `React.createElement`.
 The more interesting one is `speak`.
 It accepts a markup-like code which we will define as **dialect**.
-The dialect describes in a declarative fashion what our program must do.
+The dialect describes in a declarative fashion what our program does.

 ### Order of execution